What is an Email blacklist and how you can avoid it?

-- Email Engagement: How many recipients have opened emails and clicked on links/content within the email?
+- Email Engagement: How many recipients opened emails and clicked on links/content within the email?

-An email blacklist is a real-time database that checks whether an IP address is sending potential spam email.
+An email blacklist is a real-time database that checks whether an IP address is sending potential spam emails.
 Such blacklists exist with a goal to reduce email spam in the inbox.
 Ultimately, they exist to keep the email marketing environment clean.

 If your recipients are marking your emails as spam, your IP address might end up on a blacklist.
 You will need to take immediate steps to be taken off the list.

 You need to closely monitor spam rates, and verify your subscriber’s opt-in status.
 If there is any doubt about the opt-in validity, you may need to request opt-in again.
 Second, you need to improve engagement rates on your campaigns.
 It may be time to refresh your email strategy.

 Check your IP address

 Run your domain through blacklisting services to see if you have an issue.
 Take a look at these popular blacklists:

 - Barracuda Reputation Block List : The BRBL is an open blacklist checker.
 You can also register on this list by providing the list of IP Addresses of your domain name servers (DNS) that will be sending queries.
 More information about the Barracuda Reputation Block list is available on the Barracuda Networks website.

 - Spamhaus : The Spamhaus project is one of the most trusted blacklisting companies providing real-time anti-spam protection for internet networks worldwide.
 Visit their blacklist removal center to check whether your IP address is listed in the latest Spamhaus blocklists.